-The sub-project that will be implemented in Heisa Island is believed to be highly important to the island inhabitants.
-The island is located between the High Dam and the old Aswan Dam, an area that has suffered from significant rise in water level after the construction of the High Dam and many houses have inundated.
-Consequently the inhabitants have moved to the highlands of the island which is characterized by complex topography.
-Currently Heissa island does not include any paved roads (asphalt nor rocky), the island rather has an alley that connects the main residential complex with the boat jetty, this alley is not good for moving vehicles as it is narrow, has steep slopes and high elevations, therefore it is currently only used for pedestrians and animals.
-This makes the access of Heisa inhabitants to facilities out of the island and back to their homes very difficult especially for elderly people and those who need emergency healthcare services.
-The inhabitants of Heissa Island have requested upgrading of this road, for long time ago, so that it could support transportation of vehicles and therefore this sub-project is expected to be highly beneficial for the local community.
-The Heissa Road sub-project is expected to be upgraded to a concrete paved road, with no asphalt surface.
+The sub-project that could be implemented in an Island is believed to be highly important to the island inhabitants.
+Consequently the inhabitants should be moved to the highlands of the island which is characterized by complex topography.
+Expectedly, the island does not include any paved roads (asphalt nor rocky), the island rather has an alley that connects the main residential complex with the boat jetty, this alley is not good for moving vehicles as it is narrow, has steep slopes and high elevations, therefore it is currently only used for pedestrians and animals.
+This makes the access of inhabitants to facilities out of the island and back to their homes very difficult especially for elderly people and those who need emergency healthcare services.
+The Island Road sub-project is expected to be upgraded to a concrete paved road, with no asphalt surface.
 The difficulty of access of heavy equipment will make the pavement of this road depending on manual tools, such as manual excavation and filling, manual compactors, manual mixing of concrete ...etc.